Recipes & Ideas· Updated 12 min read

 Salmon and Roasted Broccoli

 Season salmon with salt, pepper, and lemon.
-Toss broccoli florets with olive oil and garlic.
-Both go on the same sheet pan at 400°F for 12 to 15 minutes.
-That's it — a dinner that looks and tastes like effort but requires almost none.
-The USDA recommends eating seafood twice per week, and this is the easiest way to hit that goal.
+Toss broccoli with olive oil and garlic.
+Same sheet pan at 400°F for 12–15 minutes.
+A dinner that looks like effort but requires almost none.
+The USDA recommends seafood twice per week — this is the easiest way to hit that goal.

 Chicken Caesar Salad (Actually Good)